axiomiety/axiomiety.github.io/llog/index.markdown

 #### Pace ####

 I started on the 23rd of November 2014.
-The first lessons are a lot of random vocabulary used to teach you how to read Hangul.
+The first lessons are composed of lot of random vocabulary used to teach you how to read Hangul.
 I can't stress how important it is to be comfortable reading Hangul, even if you don't get the pronunciation right (I know I don't).
 Romanisation doesn't do Hangul any justice, and being able to read means you can access a ton of native material.

+##### Dec 2014 #####

 As of the end of December 2014, I'm pretty much done with the first handful of lessons (A through to 4).
 I have reached the point where I can greet/thank people, ask what this/that is and answer accordingly (like 아니요.사과예요 - no, it's an apple) but not much else.
 Vocabulary-wise I am around ~250 words though not all useful in day to day conversation (like tail - 꼬리, or landmine - 지뢰).
 Some of those are also compound words so it doesn't count as much (like America/American - 미국/미국 사람).
 But the method is good and the daily vocab reviews with Anki really help.

+##### Apr 2015 #####

+I finished the first half (A through to 10) and spent 2 weeks in Korea.
+So how helpful was 4 months' worth of Korean?
+Well.
+The hard truth is not *that* useful.
+Apart from asking what's good, where the bathroom is and where was the bus, it's been rather tough.
+What helped most was being able to read Hangul.
+Many signs aren't translated into English and unless you can read Hangul (phonetically), it's easy to get lost.

+In retrospective it might have been wiser to spend more time learning pre-canned sentences given the time-frame.
+However the grammar came in handy when I ended up picking up new words and managed to form sentences on the fly.

+I am adding a dumping ground with a couple of things I picked up [here](korean.html)

 ### Navier Stokes ###

+Once this takes shape it should be some sort of intro to the Navier Stokes equation.
+Once...

 http://lorenabarba.com/blog/cfd-python-12-steps-to-navier-stokes/